sys-arch/avaloncs-appeals/README.md

 4. Click **New variable**, and create an environment variable with `DISCORD_WEBHOOK_URL` as its key.
 For the value, paste the Webhook URL you copied in the previous step.

 5. Redeploy the site with **Deploys** -> **Trigger deploy** -> **Deploy site**.

-## Custom background image

-If you want to use an image as a background, go to `/public/script.js` and put the path to the file located in the public folder in the `backgroundImageUrl` variable.
-The background will be applied to each route.